We use cookies to help us understand how you use our site, and make your experience better. To find out more read our privacy policy.

 Interview – 2009

 Vanessa Alexander wrote stage plays before turning her hand to writing, directing and producing on-screen.
-After making quirky feature Magik and Rose, she was invited to produce hit youth series Being Eve, then directed the opening episodes of classic show Outrageous Fortune.
+After making quirky feature Magik and Rose, she was invited to produce hit youth series Being Eve, then directed the opening episodes of Outrageous Fortune.
+After relocating overseas, Alexander went on to write for Golden Globe-nominated series The Great and Vikings spin-off Valhalla

-In this ScreenTalk from 2009, Alexander talks about:
+In this ScreenTalk interview from 2009, Alexander talks about:

-• How extreme persistence and optimism early on in her career got her into the film industry
+• How extreme persistence and optimism got her into the film industry

 • Working with producer Larry Parr on her first feature, Magik and Rose